fyber-engineering/offerwall-sample-app-ios/README.md

-# Fyber Sample App
+# OfferWall Sample App

-This is the Fyber Sample application that shows you the basic usage of the Fyber SDK
+This is the OfferWall Sample application that shows you the basic usage of the OfferWall SDK

 For more information, please visit the [Getting Started](https://developer.fyber.com/hc/en-us/articles/360010971118-iOS-SDK-Integration) guide

 ## Installation

-To install the FyberSDK, execute the following commands
+To install the FyberSDK pod, execute the following command

 ```
-bundle install
-bundle exec pod install
+pod install --repo-update
 ```

-Open the FyberSampleApp.xcworkspace and run
+Open the FyberSampleApp.xcworkspace and run it.